Warehouse Problem with Bounds, Fixed Costs and Complementarity Constraints: Fixed Costs

 Thus $\Bar{\alpha}$ is proven to be integral.
-At any extreme point of $P'$, one of the inequalities containing $\wt$ must be tight. $\wt$ occurs in exactly three inequalities described by (vi),(vii) and (x).
+At any extreme point of $\Ptwo'$, one of the inequalities containing $\wt$ must be tight. $\wt$ occurs in exactly two inequalities described by (vi) and (vii).
 Either of these being tight would imply that $\wt$ is an integer.
 A similar argument holds for $\zt$ and the lemma is proved. \end{proof}